SlimeVR/SlimeVR-GUI/README.md

 # Prerequisites

-- Node 16 (We recommend the use of nvm instead of installing node directly)
+- Node.js 16 (We recommend the use of `nvm` instead of installing Node.js directly)
 - Windows Webview
 - SlimeVR server installed